BestiVictory/HistoryNet/README.md

 All the colorized results would save in `RESULTS` folder.

 Note: You can update `config.py` to change the paths of model, test and result folder.

+## Train
+Place the dataset in the `DATASET` folder under the root directory.

 ## Citation
 If you find our code/models useful, please consider citing our paper: